Aayusha2055/aayushapaudel.com.np/_posts/2019-08-14-Best-Food-Joints-In-Kathmandu.markdown

 serves you authentic newari cuisine with best of flavours.
 A family run local shop has a limited items in their menu but they have been able to take their creativity to a different level by inventing water momo.
 Water momo is basically momo made by boiling in the water.
 When we asked how was it possible, the chef explained that it took him almost six months to finally success into making water boiled momos.
-They have the tastiest veg choila i.e. soyabean served with mixed spices in town.
+They have the tastiest veg choila i.e. soyabean served with mixed spices.
 This place is definitely a must visit place if you are around Chabahil.

  > ##### Location